4 Ways to Improve Health with Self Care

 Here are some top tips for self-care.

 Meditation: Stress can leave us feeling overwhelmed, and can impact our health mentally and physically.
 Practicing meditation and relaxation exercises are just a couple of techniques to cope with stress.
 Research has shown meditation can cause the brain to undergo positive structural changes that enhance the areas in the brain responsible for stress management body awareness, attention/focus and impulse control.
-As a beginner you can feel overwhelmed but there are plenty of beginner guides and apps, such as Headspace, that can help you through the process.
-We have a MUSE headset available for loan at the offie as well!
+As a beginner, you can feel overwhelmed but there are plenty of beginner guides and apps, such as Headspace, that can help you through the process.
+We have a MUSE headset available for loan at the office as well!

-Something I’ve found helpful is to set a rhythm for your day, deep breathing first thing in the morning and last thing at night and setting an alarm on your phone 10 am and 2 pm where you can just stop what you’re doing and take a deep breath to ground yourself.
+Something I’ve found helpful is to set a rhythm for your day, deep breathing first thing in the morning and last thing at night and set an alarm on your phone 10 am and 2 pm where you can just stop what you’re doing and take a deep breath to ground yourself.

 Physical Activity: 150 mins/week of moderate-intensity aerobic physical activity is the recommendation set out by the World Health Organization to reduce cardiovascular disease, improve bone and functional health, and prevent a myriad of disorders and diseases.
 That’s only 20 minutes each day if you break it down.
 Here is a HIIT training that requires no financial investment and is perfect for those who are moderately fit.
 Go at your own pace.
 Here is a more gentle 20 minute session focusing on building core strength.
 Don’t love videos, simply step up and down your stairs for as long as you can manage until you get to 20 minutes!